ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/namd.md

 ## Available versions of NAMD in ULHPC
 To check available versions of NAMD at ULHPC type `module spider namd`.
-Below it shows list of available versions of NAMD in ULHPC.
+The following list shows the available versions of NAMD in ULHPC.
 ```bash
 chem/NAMD/2.12-intel-2017a-mpi
 chem/NAMD/2.12-intel-2018a-mpi